 The FBI is assisting Portland police in its investigation.

-The incident left the high school on lockdown and put the nearby Parkrose Middle School on lockout, according to the the school district.
-Students at the high school were later bussed to reunite with their parents at a local K-Mart.
+The incident put both the high school and the nearby Parkrose Middle School on lockdown, according to the school district.
+Students at the high school were later bused to reunite with their parents at a local Kmart.

 This post has been updated with the identification of the suspect and his charges.